travellingprog/decodeServer/docs/api_reference.md

 Essentially, this is the same as doing the `/fuel/cars` query, followed by retrieving the unique values for a certain key in the resulting cars array.

+####/metadata

+A brief summary of the data sources used for this API.